Toulouse outclass Ospreys with five-try display

 Luke McAlister missed the conversion to leave the hosts 17-7 ahead with 20 minutes remaining but Census Johnston extended their lead when he barrelled over in the corner after being set up by Picamoles for his first try of the season.

-Replacement Jean-Marc Doussain – who had replaced McAlister – missed the conversion but France back Yoann Huget rounded off the hosts’ scoring with their fifth try just over five minutes from time to round off a convincing victory – the visitors grabbed a late consolation try to lend a more respectable hue to the final score.
+Jean-Marc Doussain, who had replaced McAlister, missed the conversion but France back Yoann Huget rounded off the hosts’ scoring with their fifth try just over five minutes from time.

-Another Welsh side Scarlets also went down to defeat as English side Exeter – enjoying their maiden season in the competition – won 22-16 in Wales to move third in the pool and leave the hosts with just a point to their name.
+Scarlets went down to defeat as English side Exeter — enjoying their maiden season in the competition — won 22-16 in Wales to move third in Pool 5 and leave the hosts with just a point to their name.

-Exeter’s win keeps their dim hopes alive of topping the pool, though, the top two clash on Sunday – present leaders Clermont hosting two-time defending champions Leinster, who trail their opponents by two points.
+The top two clash on Sunday — leaders Clermont hosting two-time defending champions Leinster, who trail their opponents by two points.